pdrummond/pauldrummond.dev/src/posts/on-interviewing.md

 possible for both parties is one of the hardest parts of my job.
 I find candidates respond to the "informal chat" format extremely well, not because it's easy but because they are being seen as individuals and being treated fairly.
-Both parties appreciate the lack of pointless bureaucracy and nonsense that is so common these days.
 It also helps to relax the candidate and make them feel at ease so we can really focus in on finding out if we are a good fit for them and vice-versa.
 It reframes the entire interview from being a one-sided meeting with an interviewer leading from a position of superiority and an air of suspicion to something far more authentic and effective - a back-and-forth chat where the candidate is just as likely to be asking the questions as the interviewer.

 A lot of interviewers start by describing the role.
 This is a waste of time because most of the time the the candidate isn't even listening at this stage!